Retiring to Spain from the UK is still possible after Brexit, but it requires careful planning around visas, finances and healthcare.

-In this guide, we’ll walk you through everything from visa options and living costs to healthcare, housing, and common pitfalls to avoid.
+In this guide, we cover everything UK residents need to know about retiring in Spain, including visa options, living costs and common pitfalls to avoid.

 Can UK citizens still retire to Spain after Brexit?